 And then, one of Anne’s colleagues from Generation Fabulous.
 Chloe Jeffreys, hooked up with a publicist for Mirassou wines and Chloe asked Anne (and the other GenFab women) to help out.
 Well, gee.
-If there’s wine involved, we’re always ready to
+If there’s wine involved, we’re always ready to lend a hand.

 We love Riedel glassware.
 The stuff is gorgeous.
 It’s light and beautifully crafted.
 It just feels elegant sipping wine from it.